Positive-Thinking-Company/ptc-developer-manifest/docs/frontend/architecture.md

 Each module folder contains a folder for its components, a shared folder for the helpers, models and services which are not related to an API, and one for the views/pages.<br>
 To see the difference a view/page and a component, see <a href="architecture.md?id=components-correctly-divided">Components correctly divided</a>.

-If a module is too big with too many pages and components, it can be functionaly subdivided:
+If a module is too big with too many pages and components, it can be functionally subdivided:

 ```js
 > modules